gabriel-queiroz/ChallengeTauria/README.md

 Buy your pizza at [Osko Pizza](https://challengetauria.netlify.app/).

-In a custom way you can choose the size, crust, toppings and ingredients, according to your preferences.
+In a customized way you can choose the size, crust, toppings and ingredients, according to your preferences.

 ### Technologies: